asvirts/asvirts/README.md

-- 👋 Hi, I’m @asvirts
+- 👋 Hi, I’m Andrew Virts!
-- 👀 I’m interested in ... computers, technology, sports, and Jesus.
+- 👀 I’m interested in ... computers, technology, sports (Roll Tide), and Jesus.
-- 🌱 I’m currently learning ... computer science and studying for CompTIA A+.
+- 🌱 I’m currently learning ...
+Front End Web Development.
-- 💞️ I’m looking to collaborate on ... not sure yet!
-- 📫 How to reach me ... asvirts@outlook.com
+- 📫 How to reach me ... andrewvirts@gmail.com

 <!---
 asvirts/asvirts is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.